 The best food in Puebla that you absolutely have to try

-No doubt Mexico is a foody destination.
+No doubt, Mexico is a foodie destination.
 However, even if there are Mexican dishes that are popular throughout the country, Mexican cuisine is mainly regional, and every state has its own proud dishes or variations.

 In this post, I talk about the delicious food in Puebla, which is something you definitely need to experience.